 Tests are taken on various days in the week subject to our tester's shift patterns.
 They take about 2 hours to complete, and include 30mins of practice time.

-If you successfully passed your test, you will be issued with a Union drivers card.
+If you successfully passed your test, you will be issued with a Union driver number.
 You will also appear on the booking system's drivers list, enabling a vehicle to be booked out with you named.
 We no longer issue drivers cards

 If you were unsuccessful, we may offer you a retest.
 Usually the extra practice in the vehicle will enable you to pass the second time.